KelvinCrag/Optimizer/README.md

 </details>
 </p>

+## Q/A
-- If I can run the command manually why should I still download the script you made?
+- If I can run the command manually why should I still download the script you made ?
 > Well, it saves your stress.
 Instead of typing the command and avoiding misspelled command just run my script.

 - What if I got tired waiting and stopped the whole thing?